wxswhh/docs/pbscale-miner-testing.md

 - Networking bandwidth and throughput metrics
   - Metrics of Gigabit and 10 Gigabit networking
 - Filecoin software configurations
-  - Sector builder and sizes under test
+  - Sealing and Proofs metrics
   - Sector loss monitoring
-  - Daemon - Miner configurations
+  - Daemon - Miner configurations desicription
-  - Sealing and Proofs metrics
-  - Deal state metrics
   - Blockchain metrics
-  - mined block metrics(ePoSt time)
+  - Mined block and commited block metrics(ePoSt time)
-  - Seal Worker configurations(different configuration do different job, maximum efficiency)
+  - Seal Worker configurations desicription(divied by different jobs that is based on the job which is needs resources and comsuption time, different configurations do different job, maximum efficiency)
+  - Seal speed per US Dollar (GB/h) metrics
+  - Find out performance bottlenecks
+  - Performance of ePoSt on 5 PB+ of sealed data metrics

+##